 Our campus serves an exceptionally diverse population, and our brand should aim at all times to represent our inclusive culture.
-Photographs that depict individuals of varied races, ethnicities, genders, ages, backgrounds, sexual orientations and abilities are preferable to images that depict homogeneous subjects.
+Photographs that depict individuals of varied races, ethnicities, nationalities, genders, ages, sexual orientations and abilities are preferable to images that depict homogeneous subjects.

 Another major obstacle to brand representation is low image resolution, which can result in fuzzy, unprofessional messaging.